 The list below gives some ideas that offer high-quality information in easy-to-read formats.

-They aren’t all ‘therapy’ books – but all share the fact they give a good window into the psychology of moods, emotions, and general mental health.
+They aren’t all ‘therapy’ books.
+However, they all give a good window into the psychology of moods, emotions, and general mental health.
 You can never understand too much about the things that can affect your well-being.

 Psychology Books about Living with Meaning

-This book is very focused on giving you good quality tools to manage anxiety caused by worrying.
-It helps people understand what aspects of worry are ‘normal’ or helpful, and what aren’t.
+This book is focused on giving you good quality tools to manage anxiety caused by worrying.
+It helps people understand what aspects of worry are ‘normal’ or helpful, and what isn’t.
 It’s one of the most popular psychology books in the market.
-Many people tend to find it’s approach really helpful.
+Many people find its approach really helpful.

-This is a great book for understanding exactly how and why the brain creates emotions.
-It has a strong focus on anxiety and the emerging neuroscience about what parts of the brain are important in changing the ways we feel.
+This is a brilliant book for understanding exactly how and why the brain creates emotions.
+It has a strong focus on anxiety.
+It explains the emerging neuroscience about what parts of the brain are important in changing the ways we feel.

-It frames things in an easy to understand way that allows you to read between the lines on how you can use your brain for ‘feeling better’… or ‘worse’!
-Whilst it isn’t perhaps holiday reading, you certainly won’t need to be a neuroscientist to understand and enjoy it.
+It frames things in an easy-to-understand way that allows you to read between the lines on how you can use your brain for ‘feeling better’… or ‘worse’!
+Whilst it isn’t holiday reading, you certainly won’t need to be a neuroscientist to understand and enjoy it.